ForJessicaSake/ForJessicaSake/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Jessica
 ===============================================================================================================================

-A Frontend Engineer and a Technical Writer
+A Frontend Developer and a echnical Writer

+Copy and SaveShare
 ------------------------------------------------

-I'm currently developing interactive web applications using the latest web technologies.
+I'm currently developing interactive web applications using the latest web technologies @Brimble.
 In my spare time, I enjoy exploring the world of JavaScript and Backend-as-a-Service to create cool applications, and I frequently publish a variety of technical informative articles while exploring as a guest writer or on my [hashnode blog](https://forjessicasake.hashnode.dev)

 * 🌍  I'm based in Lagos, Nigeria
 * 🧠  Take a peek at my [Portfolio](https://portfolio-jessicajoseph.vercel.app/) and see what I've been up to.